 In the spirit of working smarter, today we’re focusing on something every consultant needs to know about: the best travel credit cards.

 Why credit cards?
 On top of the tens of thousands of air miles you’ll be racking up as a consultant, the right credit card (or two) is the best way to compound the benefits of the travel you’re already doing.
 Make the right decision here, and the money your firm is already spending for you on everyday life will lead to a whole new world of possibility – exponential gains in points, miles, upgrades, free trips, and more.

 One key note: these cards are not the only ones we recommend.
 There are others we’d suggest if you have longer credit history and bigger bank balances to draw on.
 But…these are great for starting out your points journey, and that’s why we’re highlighting them today.

 Also, disclaimer – we serve international clients, but this will be a U.S. focused post.
-For more info about international cards, stay tuned – we have more articles coming your way soon!
+For more info about international cards, stay tuned – we have more insight coming your way soon!
 In the meantime, you can always write us!

 Simply put, credit card companies offer you sign-up rewards if you open a credit card with them, and ongoing points earnings on purchases.
 Broadly speaking, there are two main types of credit cards; cash-back cards, where you can expect to get somewhere in the region of 1-2% cash back for every dollar you spend (1% cash back would mean 1c back for every dollar spent).
 There are also travel cards, where you can expect to receive airline miles and hotel points in exchange for every dollar spent.